CiaL-eXstaSe/OOP-BootDev/Ch1_Classes/README.md

 - Objects are instances of classes with unique states
 - Methods can modify object state and return values
 - Exception handling is important for robust class design
+- Class variables are shared across all instances of a class
+- Instance variables are unique to each object instance
+- It's generally better to use instance variables over class variables
+- Different programming languages use different terms for these concepts

 ## Challenges Completed
 - [x] Challenge 1: What is Object-Oriented Programming